Estuary

 Pros

-• Visual Interface: Integrate.io provides a drag and drop interface for building data pipelines, making it easy to design and manage complex workflows without coding.
+• Visual Interface: Integrate.io provides a drag-and-drop interface for building data pipelines, making it easy to design and manage complex workflows without coding.

-including filtering, mapping, and aggregation, allowing for complex data manipulations.
+• Data Transformations: Offers robust data transformation capabilities.
+This includes filtering, mapping, and aggregation, allowing for complex data manipulations.

 • Batch and Real-time Processing: Supports both batch and Real-time data processing, providing flexibility depending on the specific requirements of your data pipelines.